-The Employment Allowance which provides relief from paying employers NIC contributions has been increased by £1,000 to £5,000 from 6 April 2022.
+The Employment Allowance which provides relief from paying employers NIC contributions remains at £5,000 from 6 April 2023.

 Companies are excluded from receiving the allowance where the only employee earning over the secondary threshold is a director.
 Companies with two or more directors earning over the secondary threshold or any number of other employees earning over the secondary threshold are able to claim this allowance.

-From April 2020, all staff members have the right to a basic written contract from day 1 of their employment.
-Any current staff members who do not have a contract must be supplied with one as soon as possible.
+Any new or current staff members who do not have a contract or written statement of employment particulars must be supplied with one as soon as possible.

-The list of information which must be included in an employee contract was expanded to include details such as holiday entitlement, details of remuneration and working hours.
+The list of information which must be included in an employee contract or written statement of employment particulars was expanded to include details such as holiday entitlement, details of remuneration and working hours.
 A complete list of what must be included can be found on HMRC’s website (https://www.gov.uk/employment-contracts-and-conditions/written-statement-of-employment-particulars).
-Please check your employees’ contracts meet these requirements.
+Please check your employees’ contracts or written statement of employment particulars meets these requirements.

 Employers must protect their workers from discrimination and harassment.
 An employer will be legally liable for harassment at work if they have not taken reasonable steps to prevent it.
 The Equality and Human Rights Commission has published some technical guidance on sexual harassment and harassment at work.
 The guide is quite long at 84 pages but is very readable.
 Section 2 on harassment is particularly helpful at demonstrating what harassment can look like at work, and section 5 sets out how to prevent and respond to harassment as an employer.
 The full guide can be found on the Human Rights Commission’s website https://www.equalityhumanrights.com/sites/default/files/sexual_harassment_and_harassment_at_work.pdf